Shear Madness: Boston

+The Boston production was described as the longest running non-musical play in the United States.

+Washington, DC

+In August 1987, a production of Shear Madness opened at the John F. Kennedy Center for the Performing Arts's Theater Lab in Washington D.C..
+It was performed a total of 14,737 times, and the final show was on June 7, 2026.
+The production ended after its run of 39 years due to President Trump's attempted closure of the Kennedy Center.

 Europe

 A Catalan adaptation by director Pere Planella, written by Guillem-Jordi Graells, opened in 1987 in Barcelona.

 A Spanish translation by Nacho Artime premiered in April 1989 in Madrid at the Teatro Figaro.
 It was restaged there in the 1990s, 2000s, and twice in the 2010s.

 A Turkish adaptation by director Nedim Saban opened in Istanbul in 1998 and ran for over 500 performances.
 In 2003, Saban adapted the play for the second time, introducing SMS messages and online chat as means of audience interaction.